 1. Pig Butchering: The Long Con

-- The scammer builds a relationship with the victim over weeks or months.
+The scammer spends time building rapport with the victim, a process continuing over weeks or months.

-Why is it called “pig butchering”?
+Why is it referred to as “pig butchering”?
 Because the scammer “fattens up” the victim before going in for the kill.
 Brutal, right?

 How to avoid: